tcking/GPlayer/README.md

 6. try to replay when error(only for live video)
 7. specify video scale type
 8. support lazy load (download player on demand)
-9. custom media controller (without change this project source code)
+9. customize media controller (without change this project source code)